 If an individual test sprint keeps on increasing due to devices, browsers, and scripts, there are chances of a delayed test release if testers don’t test them all in a timely manner.
-This clearly leads to time-to-market losses as well as a technical debt.
+This clearly leads to time-to-market losses as well as technical debt.

 – Immediate hiring

 This time, the project you have approved and partnered with is huge and requires a big team to achieve the goal.
-Viewing this, stakeholders demand the immediate hiring without recognizing the aftereffects of the urgent hiring.
+Viewing this, stakeholders demand immediate hiring without recognizing the aftereffects of urgent hiring.
 The immediate hiring can cost an IT company an unexpected technical debt.

 – Complicacy of a project

-Nowadays, most of the testing projects are intrinsic and skeptic in nature, but somehow, testers overlook some issues and leave them behind for later fixing.
+Nowadays, most of the testing projects are intrinsic and the skeptic in nature, but somehow, testers overlook some issues and leave them behind for later fixing.
 It is not a good idea when they have a lot to track and trace out of the cases.
 Not keeping the record of bugs, tested and fixed, can become an unmanageable challenge later.

 – Stop chasing false positives